delagetto-gh/mjolnir/README.md

 If you follow the Marvel Comic Universe, then you will know that - apart from Thor himself, only a select few characters were also deemed worthy and thus could wield Mjölnir.

 You will attempt to wield Mjolnir.
 You do this by first creating a hero.
-This hero must then enter the Bifrost to get to Ásgard, where they can attempt to wield Mjolnir.
+This hero must then travel via the Bifrost to get to Ásgard, where they can then attempt to wield Mjölnir.

-When your hero tries to wield Mjolnir, if they are indeed worthy, you will recieve a `200 (Worthy)`, however if they are unworthy, you will recieve a `403 (Unworhy)`.
+When your hero tries to wield Mjölnir, if they are indeed worthy, you will recieve a `200 (Worthy)`, however if they are unworthy, you will recieve a `403 (Unworhy)`.

 If your hero tries to sneak into Ásgard without having taken the Bifrost, then your hero shall be banished back to Midgard `401 (Banished)`.

 ### Steps:

 1. Create your hero `POST {baseUrl}/heroes`
-2. Enter the Bifrost with your hero `POST {baseUrl}/bifrost`
+2. Travel the Bifrost with your hero `POST {baseUrl}/bifrost`
-2.1 In response you will receive your Ásgardian pass.
+2.1 In response you will receive your Ásgard pass.
-3. Attempt to wield Mjolnir at `GET {baseUrl}/mjolnir` with your Ásgardian pass add `Authorization: Bearer <yourAsgardianPass>` to the request headers.
+3. Attempt to wield Mjolnir at `GET {baseUrl}/mjolnir` with your Ásgard pass add `Authorization: Bearer <yourAsgardPass>` to the request headers.

 ### Architecture: